Martins, Curran get new endorsements

 Martins, a former state senator and Mineola mayor from Old Westbury, was endorsed this week by the city’s Patrolmen’s Benevolent Association.
 Also backing Martins is the city’s Correction Officers’ Benevolent Association and the city firefighter and emergency medical services unions.

-“Jack’s commitment to public service and law enforcement are well recognized, and we believe that he is well qualified to serve the people of Nassau County as county executive,” said PBA president Patrick Lynch.
+“Jack’s commitment to public service and law enforcement are well recognized, and we believe that he is well qualified to serve the people of Nassau County as county executive,” PBA president Patrick Lynch said.

-Oren Barzilay, president of Uniformed EMTs, Paramedics and Inspectors FDNY said, “Martins has been very supportive of first responders in our mission to save lives.”
+Oren Barzilay, president of Uniformed EMTs, Paramedics and Fire Inspectors FDNY, said, “Martins has been very supportive of first responders in our mission to save lives.”

 Nick Scotto, political and legislative director of the International Association of Machinists and Aerospace Workers, said Curran has a “proven record of standing up for the working people we represent.”